BathSpaWebDev/mar22_cohort/Week 2/day3/notes.md

 Create a coloured background hero banner which takes up the full width of the page, but only takes up a one third of the height of the viewport.

 On Mobile it should take up the full height of the mobile viewport.

 Stretch task :

 Add some text in the center of the banner (you can do this with flex).

-## Tther challenge
+## Other challenge

 With the 3 column preview card we did for yesterday's homework.
 Make it so the cards stack on top  of each other on a mobile, but are side by side on desktop.